CHAPTER 165. ROAD TO ECONOMIC SELF-SUFFICIENCY THROUGH EMPLOYMENT AND TRAINING (RESET) PROGRAM

 § 165.41.
 Eligibility for special allowances for supportive services.

-(d) The CAO will inform the individual, in writing and orally, of the availability of special allowances for supportive services at application, reapplication and whenever the AMR or EDP is developed or revised.
+(c) The Department will inform the individual, orally and in writing, of the availability of special allowances for supportive services at application, redetermination, recertification and whenever the AMR or EDP is developed or revised.

 Authority